MBoekels/structured-data-extraction-rag/README.md

 # Structured Data Extraction with a Hybrid RAG System

 This repository contains the source code for a Master's Thesis project focused on extracting structured data from complex documents like corporate sustainability and financial reports.
-The project is a full-stack application implementing a two-stage conversational Retrieval-Augmented Generation (RAG) pipeline.
+The project is a full-stack application implementing a novel, two-stage conversational Retrieval-Augmented Generation (RAG) pipeline.

 ## 📖 Abstract